ibmbpm/Workflow_Chef/README.md

    </tr>
  </table>

- 3. Upload cookbook to Chef Server from local repository.<br>
+ 3. Upload the cookbooks to the Chef Server.<br>
     For example:
     <pre>knife cookbook upload ibm_cloud_utils linux workflow</pre>

- 4. Download Workflow_Chef from https://github.ibm.com/bpm/Workflow_Chef to Chef Workstation.
-Unzip it to directory "Workflow_Chef" under "chef-repo" https://docs.chef.io/chef_repo.html directory, where knife commands can be executed.
+ 4. Download Workflow_Chef project from https://github.ibm.com/bpm/Workflow_Chef to the Chef Workstation.
+Unzip it to the  "Workflow_Chef" directory under the "chef-repo" (https://docs.chef.io/chef_repo.html) directory, from where you can run the knife commands.

- 5. Update /etc/hosts file for all involved hosts with Chef Server, Chef Workstations and Chef Clients information. <br>
+ 5. Update the /etc/hosts file for all involved hosts with the Chef Server, Chef Workstations, and Chef Clients information. <br>
     For example:
     <pre>cat /etc/hosts
     #configuration for chef